little hagia sophia, cappadocia and beach in Turkey: 15 reasons to visit turkey

 Compared to other countries, however, it is similar in size to Chile and just over 25 times the size of Belgium.
 So size is quite relative.

-While I do live in Turkey, this list can’t possibly be exhaustive but I hope it will help you see just a little of the beauty of this country.
+While I do live in Turkey, this list can’t possibly be exhaustive but I hope this list of reasons why you should visit Turkey will help you see just a little of the beauty of this country.

-I know for many Turkey seems like it is a third world country or part of the Middle East.
-Okay, well technically it is but it doesn’t feel anything like the Middle East.
+Many have this misconception that Türkiye is a third-world country or part of the Middle East.
+Okay, well technically it is part of the Middle East but it doesn’t feel anything like the Middle East.

 1. Turkish Hospitality